July 2, 2026

 Where Ciela Fits

 Everything above points at one gap: you can quantify a prospect's leak perfectly and still lose the deal because they cannot picture your agent plugging it.
 Ciela closes that gap.
-It provisions a live, personalized demo AI agent for each prospect – preloaded with their company name and services, wrapped in their branding – and drops it straight into your outreach, so they experience a working agent built on their own business before any sales call.
+It provisions a live, personalized demo AI agent for each prospect – preloaded with their company name and services, wrapped in their branding – and leaves it ready to drop straight into your outreach, so they experience a working agent built on their own business before any sales call.

 That is the sell-the-leak reframing made tangible.
 You lead with the number they are losing, then hand them a conversation that proves the fix is real.
 The buyer stops evaluating a speculative tech purchase and starts reacting to something that already works on their business, which is what actually closes.
 Build the production agents on whatever platform you like; use Ciela to make sure you have a client to build them for.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions